Modular Serre Correspondence via stable pairs: Introduction

-Serre correspondence, introduced in \cite{hartshorne1978stable}, established a connection between a rank $2$ vector bundle and a curve on $\p3$.
-Subsequent works, such as \cite{MR597077}, \cite{arrondo2007home}, and \cite{comaschi2024instanton} extended this correspondence to torsion-free sheaves of higher ranks on smooth projective varieties.
+Serre correspondence, introduced in \cite{hartshorne1978stable}, established a connection between a rank $2$ vector bundle and a one-dimensional scheme on $\p3$.
+Subsequent works, such as \cite{hartshorne1980stable}, \cite{arrondo2007home}, and \cite{comaschi2024instanton}, extended this correspondence to rank 2 reflexive sheaves, locally free of higher rank, and to torsion-free sheaves of arbitrary rank on smooth projective varieties, respectively.
 For the rank $2$ case, let $L$ be a fixed line bundle on a smooth projective variety $X$ such that $H^1(L^{\vee})=H^2(L^{\vee})=0$.
-The Serre correspondence provides a one-to-one correspondence between \begin{enumerate} \item $(E,s)$ where $E$ is a rank $2$ torsion-free sheaf with $\det(E)=L$, and $s\in H^0(X, E)$, whose zero locus $Z$ has codimension 2. \item $(Z, \xi)$ where $Z\subset X$ has codimension $2$ and $\xi\in H^0(X, \omega_Z\otimes\omega_X^{-1}\otimes L^{\vee})$. \end{enumerate} However, this correspondence is set-theoretic and does not involve moduli spaces or stability conditions.
-Nonetheless, the Serre correspondence has been widely used to construct sheaves on projective varieties with special properties, like instantons or Ulrich bundles.
-In addition, one can study the deformation of stable sheaves via the deformation of the associated curves given by the Serre correspondence; in \cite{almeida2022irreducible} the authors proved that the Gieseker moduli space is connected for certain rank $2$ classes.
+The Serre correspondence provides a one-to-one correspondence between: \begin{enumerate} \item pairs $(E,s)$ consisting of a rank $2$ torsion-free sheaf $E$ with $\det(E)=L$, and a non-trivial section $s\in H^0(X,E)$ whose zero scheme has codimension equal to 2. \item pairs $(Z, \xi)$ consisting of a codimension $2$ subscheme $Z\subset X$ and a section $\xi\in H^0(X, \omega_Z\otimes\omega_X^{-1}\otimes L^{\vee})$. \end{enumerate} However, this correspondence is a set-theoretic one, and it does not involve moduli spaces or stability conditions.
+Nonetheless, the Serre correspondence has been widely used to construct sheaves on projective varieties with special properties, like instanton sheaves or Ulrich bundles.
+In addition, one can study the deformation of stable sheaves via the deformation of the associated subschemes given by the Serre correspondence \cite{Kleppe}; to mention one example, in \cite{jardim2017two,almeida2022irreducible} the authors proved the connectedness of the Gieseker moduli space for certain rank $2$ classes on $\p3$ precisely using the deformation of the corresponding schemes.